NVlabs/nvTorchCam/README.md

    <class 'nvtorchcam.cameras.OrthographicCamera'>
 ```

 Note: `_HeterogeneousCamera` should not be created directly.
-Also note that CubeCamera objects cannot be used in heterogenous batches and will raise an error if they are concatenated with another type.
+Also, note that CubeCamera objects cannot be used in heterogeneous batches and will raise an error if they are concatenated with another type.

-#### Stacking in Pytorch dataloaders
+#### 2.6 Stacking in Pytorch dataloaders

 When the library is imported, `CameraBase` objects are added to PyTorch's default `collate_fn`.
 This means that they can be returned just like tensors in `torch.utils.data.Dataset`'s `__getitem__` method and will be properly stacked, even if different dataset samples use different camera objects.

-## 2. Image coordinates, Cropping, and Interpolation
+### 3. Image coordinates, Cropping, and Interpolation

-### Normalized image coordinates
+#### 3.1 Normalized image coordinates
 This library uses normalized coordinates for image manipulation, similar to `torch.nn.functional.grid_sample` with `align_corners=False`.
 This approach allows for easy image resizing without changing camera intrinsics.
 However, adjusting intrinsics for cropping or padding becomes more complex so utility functions for this are explained [here](#tensordictionaryaffinecamera--cropping).
 Detailed documentation is provided in the following section.
 Coordinate conventions illustrated in the figure:

 ![](media/image_coords.png)